 23. The certification and recertification of health professionals is the responsibility of the respective professional associations identified in the Medical Treatment Law(Table 5), which have the right to suspend or cancel certificates if it is seen as necessary.
-All health care professionals in Latvia are registered in the register of medical practitioners by the Health Inspectorate, with the exception of pharmacists and pharmacist's assistants who are registered with the Pharmacist' Society of Latvia.
+All health care professionals in Latvia are registered in the register of medical practitioners by the Health Inspectorate, with the exception of pharmacists and pharmacist's assistants who are registered with the Pharmacists' Society of Latvia.
 To receive a certificate after completion of an education program which complies with education requirements prescribed by legal regulations, the medical practitioner takes a qualifying exam and pays a fee to receive certificates from their respective professional associations.
 Certifications for subspecialties are granted in a similar manner.
 A pharmacist certificate confirms their fulfillment of the requirements specified in the Pharmaceutical Law and grants the right to manage a pharmacy.
-Information about certification of a medical practitioner is available from the register of medical practition of a pharmacist is available from the register of pharmacists (information is updated by the Pharmacist Association).
+Information about certification of a medical practitioner is available from the register of medical practitioners (information is updated by the Health Inspectorate) and information about certification of a pharmacist is available from the register of pharmacists (information is updated by the Pharmacist Association).